Thursday, October 8, 2009

 Jack tales.
 I like that.
 We were closing in on finishing the second row of carrots.

-Matt said.
+My grandpa could tell a story, Matt said.
 That’s one of my favorite memories as a kid.
 Just sitting in the living room listening to grandpa talk about growing up in the depression in South Dakota and getting into all sorts of mischief.
 He could tell a story.

 When I try to picture someone in their childhood, I just superimpose their grown up head onto a child’s body.
 The results are cartoonish and frequently comical.
 Imaginary Little Matt was particularly comical.
 Grown Up Matt wears a wide straw hat and a long, bushy, reddish-brown beard.
 In appearance and temperament, one might suspect that he escaped from either Lancaster County or perhaps the 19th Century.
 He teaches writing and literature at UT Chattanooga and speaks slowly and sonorously with the precision of someone who makes his livelihood with words.